locustio/locust/docs/configuration.rst

 Environment Variables
 =====================

-Options can also be set through through environment variables.
+Options can also be set through environment variables.
 They are typically the same as the command line argument but capitalized and prefixed with ``LOCUST_``:

 On Linux/macOS: